oduameh/Hyper-docs/Troubleshooting and considerations.md

 docker-compose up -d
 ```

-3. Save the changes to your `docker-compose.yml` file and **Restart** your Docker containers to apply the new logging configuration.
+3. Save the changes to your `docker-compose.yml` file and restart your Docker containers to apply the new logging configuration.

 ### Configuring Docker Daemon for effective log management

-We should consider configuring the logging Options in the **Docker Daemon**.
-For a global logging configuration applicable to all Docker containers.
-We can modify the Docker daemon settings.
-This approach ensures consistent log management across all containers.
+You can also configure logging options in the Docker daemon for a global policy that applies to every container.
+This approach keeps log management consistent across services.

 1. Edit the Docker daemon configuration file (usually located at /etc/docker/daemon.json).
 If the file doesn’t exist, you can create it.
 2. Add or update the logging options in the `daemon.json` file: